jovanimal/Coding-Bootcamp/README.md

 [__************** 2020 Objectives **************__]

 ----------------------------------------------------------
-To fast track my learning by building projects and eventually get into a full time tech role.
+To fast track my learning by joining coding boot camp, building projects and eventually get into a full time tech role.

 ----------------------------------------------------------